Yucked/Victoria/README.md

 > #### Things to keep in mind:

 - Since Lavalink constructor is public in 3.x you can specify a custom prefix for nodes.
-By default it's `Lavalink_Node_#`
+By default it's `LavaNode_#`
 - There needs to be only a **single** instance of Lavalink in both versions.
 - As of 3.x there are no `events`.
 Events have been replaced with `Func<T>` and they are a lot simpler.
 You just need to match `Func<T>` signature.
 All of the `Func<T>` return a Task so for example: